techidaily/site-facebook/source/_posts/exclusive-list-free-apps-elevating-your-social-presence.md

 ![Visualization of the Tailwind app interface for social media managament](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/07/Apps-to-Manage-SM-Accounts-01.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  However, it allows you to schedule three posts every hour.
 While scheduling through this tool, you can only have access to the basic posting features of your chosen platform.
 If you have any issues or queries, you can get free support on behalf of this tool.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GyfJUhsz_AY?si=x2HjoLX1B89oEPgZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 5. Buffer